China navy calls for United States to reduce risk of misunderstandings

 The Pacific is an important platform for cooperation, Admiral Sun Jianguo, deputy chief of staff of the People’s Liberation Army, told Admiral Harry Harris, commander of the U.S. Pacific Command.

-“The prerequisite for win-win cooperation is mutual trust,” Sun said, according to China’s Defense Ministry.
+“The prerequisite for win-win cooperation is mutual trust,” Sun said, according to China’s Defence Ministry.

-The two officials were meeting in Hawaii on the sidelines of a gathering of Asia-Pacific defense officials.
+The two officials were meeting in Hawaii on the sidelines of a gathering of Asia-Pacific defence officials.

 The comments came as one of the U.S. Navy’s most advanced aircraft carriers docked in Japan at the start of a deployment that will strengthen the capability of the Seventh Fleet in Asia and boost ties between the United States and its closest regional ally.